Ritesh-Yadav/Ritesh-Yadav.github.io/_posts/2018-05-19-useful-tools.md

 [Pygments](http://pygments.org/) is a generic syntax highlighter suitable for use in code hosting, forums, wikis or other applications that need to prettify source code.

+### Rectangle

+[Rectangle](https://rectangleapp.com) is a window management app based on Spectacle, written in Swift.
+Move and resize windows on macOS with keyboard shortcuts and snap areas.

 ### ScreenToGif

 [ScreenToGif](http://www.screentogif.com/) is screen, webcam and sketchboard recorder with an integrated editor for Windows.